BeatsonLab-MicrobialGenomics/micropipe/README.md

 The entire workflow from basecalling to polishing will be run.
 The input files will be the ONT fast5 files and the Illumina fastq files.

-`nextflow main.nf --basecalling --demultiplexing --samplesheet /path/to/samples.csv --fast5 /path/to/fast5/directory/ --outdir /path/to/outdir/`
+`nextflow main.nf --basecalling --demultiplexing --samplesheet /path/to/samples.csv --fast5 /path/to/fast5/directory/ --datadir /path/to/datadir/ --outdir /path/to/outdir/`
 ```
 --samplesheet: samplesheet file
---outdir: name of the output directory to be created
 --basecalling: flag to run the basecalling step
 --demultiplexing: flag to run the demultiplexing step
 --fast5: directory containing the ONT fast5 files
+--outdir: path to the output directory to be created
+--datadir: path to the directory containing the Illumina fastq files
 --guppy_config_gpu: Guppy configuration file name for basecalling using GPU resources (default=dna_r9.4.1_450bps_hac.cfg suitable if the Flow Cell Type = FLO-MIN106 and Kit = SQK-RBK004)
 --guppy_config_cpu: Guppy configuration file name for basecalling using CPU resources (default=dna_r9.4.1_450bps_fast.cfg)
 --medaka_model: Medaka model (default=r941_min_high, Available models: r941_min_fast, r941_min_high, r941_prom_fast, r941_prom_high, r10_min_high, r941_min_diploid_snp), see [details](https://github.com/nanoporetech/medaka#models)